 Chapter-specific applications, communications, and messaging are things your AMS can best handle in a deeply integrated way.

 I know I said accounting is something you should trust to a third-party vendor, and when it comes to actually managing the books, it is!
 But your accounts receivable and some other accounting functions (like tracking the tax and shipping your eCommerce module is processing) must be done through your AMS.
 For a more detailed breakdown on these functions, see our What Kind of Accounting Data You Need In Your CRM post.

 If your organization has any kind of certification programs, then I think that moves a certification module into the “must have” category for the core functions of your AMS.
 We saw such a benefit and need for this at Cobalt that we spent a lot of R&D time and money to develop one for our clients.
-Cobalt Certification Dynamics can be purchased separately or as an add-on to Membership Dynamics.
+Cobalt’s Certification module can be purchased separately or as an add-on to Engagement Dynamics.
 This module allows organizations to accept and process certification applications, track continuing education requirements and recertifications, and more options that are seamlessly handled through our AMS.

 Member Portal Website Functionality

 Your AMS needs to provide some interface for your members to interact with.

 Publication and Subscription Management

 Your association’s publications and the contact information, possible subscription fees, and other relevant data should be something your AMS is equipped to handle in its core functions.

 We’ve seen this become one of the latest trends and developments over the past 5-10 years.
 More and more, this is becoming a new baseline for AMS providers.
 There is some interesting conversation — and debate — about the lines between what a CRM is and does, and what an AMS is and does.
 That’s an article I hope to tackle soon, but in the meantime maybe this will help you learn more about this growing trend in our industry.

 Gray Areas of Your AMS / CRM Functionality